 Does the camp have bus service?

-The Bank Street Summer Camp offers morning and afternoon bus service from the Upper West Side, Upper East Side, Inwood, Washington Heights, and Riverdale.
+For an additional fee, the Bank Street Summer Camp offers morning and afternoon bus service from the Upper West Side, Upper East Side, Inwood, Washington Heights, and Riverdale.
 See our Transportation and Bus Service Page for a tentative schedule and Transportation Protocol.

 How do we manage camper health, safety, and security?